-Information returns may be required to be filed with the IRS in connection with payments (including payments of accrued OID) made to certain U.S. holders.
+Information returns may be required to be filed with the IRS in connection with payments made to certain U.S. holders.
 You may also be subject to information reporting and backup withholding tax requirements with respect to the proceeds from a sale of the debt securities.
-If you are a U.S. holder, you generally will not be subject to a United States backup withholding tax on these payments (including payments of accrued OID) or proceeds if you provide your taxpayer identification number and certify that you are not subject to backup withholding.
+If you are a U.S. holder, you generally will not be subject to a United States backup withholding tax on these payments or proceeds if you provide your taxpayer identification number and certify that you are not subject to backup withholding.
 If you are not a U.S. holder, in order to avoid information reporting and backup withholding tax requirements you may have to comply with certification procedures to establish that you are not a U.S. holder.
 You should consult with your own tax advisors concerning these rules and any other reporting obligations that may apply to the ownership or disposition of the debt securities.